Basic principles of the structure of the visual analyzer. The structure and functions of the visual analyzer briefly

 Checked by: Doctor of Biological Sciences, Associate Professor

-Vasilieva Nadezhda Nikolaevna
+Vasilyeva Nadezhda Nikolaevna

 Cheboksary 2016

 • 1.
-Concept of the visual analyzer
+The concept of the visual analyzer

 • 2.
 Peripheral section of the visual analyzer